Rao-Ashu/KGML-Urban-Heat-Island/README.md

 # KGML & PINN for Urban Heat Island (UHI) Estimation

 ## Project Overview
-This repository contains trail and implementation for **Knowledge-Guided Machine Learning (KGML)**, specifically targeting environmental monitoring and the Green Transition, on my masters thesis prediction model and dataset.
+This repository contains trial and implementation for **Knowledge-Guided Machine Learning (KGML)**, specifically targeting environmental monitoring and the Green Transition, on my masters thesis prediction model and dataset.

 Standard, purely data-driven machine learning models often fail to generalize when predicting environmental phenomena because they do not inherently understand the laws of physics.
 In this project, I developed a **Physics-Informed Neural Network (PINN)** using a custom TensorFlow training loop to predict Urban Heat Island (UHI) effects.
 By bridging deep learning with thermodynamic constraints, the model is guided by both empirical data and physical laws.